2021 Texas power crisis: Lawsuits

-Preparation for future winters
+Recent developments

-Despite investigations and legislation after the power crisis that killed hundreds, as of January 2022, little has changed in the electricity system and Texas remains at risk of major blackouts in another winter storm.
+As of the mid-2022s, limited changes had been made to the electricity system, and experts continued to warn of potential future outages.
 Power company Vistra, which is investing $80 million to prepare its plants for cold weather, says another power crisis could happen.
+Additional legislation and infrastructure investments have been proposed, though experts remain divided on whether these measures are sufficient to prevent future larger scale outages.
 The gas industry is not similarly preparing to ensure operation and is resisting regulation by the Railroad Commission of Texas, which oversees the oil and gas industry but whose commissioners' campaigns are funded by it.
+While the Texas Legislature required power plants to better prepare for future extreme winters, it was not required for the commission to follow along.
+Therefore, leaving the gas industry without weather regulations.
 Gas production fell by 25% on January 2, 2022, when temperatures in West Texas fell to 14 degrees.
 The CEO of a Texas-based manufacturer of process heating and freeze protection equipment said Texas has not invested in technologies for gas winterization, which would cost $85–200 million per year.

 Governor Abbott said in November 2021, "I can guarantee the lights will stay on," though in February 2022 he said, "No one can guarantee that there won't be a load shed event."

 A cold snap in February 2022 was not as cold or prolonged as that in 2021, so demand did not surpass supply even as 12% of natural gas systems failed.